jonbent/lets-git-it/README.md

 # [Lets Git It!](http://lets-git-it.herokuapp.com)

-		Lets Git it is a web app to gamify work on repositories, specifically designed for bootcamp students.
+**Lets Git It** is a web app to gamify work on repositories, specifically designed for bootcamp students.

+## The Problem

+Intensive learning programs present unique struggles for even the most dedicated students to recall and track their progress in these extraordinarily fast-paced settings.
+Additionally, learning management systems can be sterile and disconnect students from their own feelings of autonomy and responsibility for their own learning.
+Our goal is to create a product that empowers students to self-report their own progress and adds an element of fun motivation as they traverse these challenging alternative-learning programs.

 ## Updates

-## Team
+## Authors

 - [George Babayan](https://github.com/georgebabayan)
 - [George Czurlanis](https://github.com/georgecode)